 Creating a will is one thing, but ensuring that the document is legally enforceable is another.

-New York has several requirements about what constitutes a legal will and how long certain types of wills are enforceable.
+New York has several requirements about what constitutes a legal will.
 Your heirs won’t be able to fulfill your final wishes if your will doesn’t hold up in court.

 When you hear “incapacitation,” you may think of an irreversible brain injury or permanent debilitating condition.
 However, incapacitation can also be temporary.
 Many people will recover from a severe injury or illness.
 But there may be weeks or even months where you would be incapable of paying your bills and making decisions.
 Your designated power of attorney would handle your finances and other matters until you are well again.